Fundacio-i2CAT/ns3-WiFi-MLO/README.md

 Complete

 # Description
-This repository contains the **full ns-3 simulator** with modifications for **Wi-Fi Multi-Link Operation (MLO) with Simultaneous Transmission and Reception (STR)**.
+This repository contains the **Ns-3 simulator Wifi module** with modifications for **Wi-Fi Multi-Link Operation (MLO) with Simultaneous Transmission and Reception (STR)**.
 This project executes the SLA-MLO scheduler proposed in [Paper](https://ieeexplore.ieee.org/document/10454738).

 # Pre-requisites